tezos/tezos-mirror/docs/introduction/howtouse.rst

 Whenever a node starts, it tries to retrieve the most current head of the chain from its peers.
 This can be a long process if there are many blocks to retrieve (e.g. when a node is launched for the first time or has been out of sync for a while), or on a slow network connection.
-The mechanism of :ref:`snapshots` can help in reducing the synchronization time.
+The mechanism of :doc:`../user/snapshots` can help in reducing the synchronization time.

 Once the synchronization is complete, the node is said to be *bootstrapped*.